 Overview

-POlyhedrin Delivery System (PODS®) technology generates protease-responsive matrix microparticles for the sustained-release of therapeutic proteins such as cytokines.
+POlyhedrin Delivery System (PODS®) are protease-responsive matrix microparticles that provide the sustained release of therapeutic proteins such as cytokines.

 Cancer